danrgonzalez/danrgonzalez.github.io/_posts/2016-05-01-Metis-Project-Luther.md

 ### Definitions

-In this study, we will focus on movies with budgets under $2M dollars.
-We define Return on Investment (ROI) as: (Revenue – Budget)/Budget.
+We will define "low-budget" as movies with budgets under $2M dollars.

+We will define Return on Investment (ROI) as: (Revenue – Budget) / Budget

 ### Data

-Since we strive to find associations between ROI and movie characteristics.
-Possible characteristics or features that we may include in our model are:
+Since we strive to find associations between ROI and a movie's characteristics, possible characteristics or features to include in our model are:

 - Critic Scores
 - Runtime